 Prerequisite: Faculty approval.
+Graded "Satisfactory" or "Unsatisfactory."
 The application of academic accounting skills and values in an employment situation.
 A research project, approved by a faculty member and the employer, is required.

 ACCT 4990 Directed Study in Accounting

 Prerequisite: Faculty approval.
 A special project undertaken by the student.
 The project is guided by a faculty member and culminates in a research report.